antrad/Abuse_1996/README.md

 Abuse README
 ============

-This is a fork of the Abuse SDL2 port from <http://github.com/Xenoveritas/abuse>, which itself is a fork of the original Abuse SDL port from <http://abuse.zoy.org>.
+This is a fork of the Abuse SDL2 port from (http://github.com/Xenoveritas/abuse>, which itself is a fork of the Abuse SDL port from (http://abuse.zoy.org>.

 ----

 1. Introduction
-2. Additional Features
+2. Additional features
-3. Building The Project
+3. Configuration
-4. Configuration
+4. Hardcoded keys
-5. Hardcoded keys
+5. Building the project
 6. Notes
-7. Special Thanks
+7. Special thanks
 8. Feedback
 9. Links